Menopause & Hormones: What the “Black Box Warning” Didn’t Tell You

-Recently, the American FDA announced a major shift: they’re removing the black box warning from many hormone replacement therapy (HRT) products.
+Recently, the American FDA announced a major change: they are removing the black box warning from many hormone replacement therapy (HRT) products.

-If you’ve been wondering what that means or what it means for you let’s break it down.
+If you’ve been wondering what that means - and what it means for you - let’s break it down.

 What the Black Box Warning Said